 Not sure exactly which foods are high on the glycemic index?
 Understandable.
 Not even sure what “glycemic index” actually means?
-We honestly didn’t know, either, but reading an Australian study has changed all of that for us.
-Here’s everything to know about the foods you eat, the glycemic index and your skin.
+We honestly didn’t know, but reading an Australian study has changed all of that.
+Here’s everything to know about the foods you eat, the glycemic index, and your skin.

-Foods with higher glycemic index values raise blood sugar levels way quicker than foods with lower glycemic index values.
+Foods with higher glycemic index values raise blood sugar levels quicker than foods with lower glycemic index values.
 What foods have a higher glycemic index?
-That’s white bread, chips and white potatoes.
-Those are the foods we wanna avoid, if we can.
+That’s white bread, chips, and white potatoes.
+Those are the foods we want to avoid if we can.
 And what foods have a lower glycemic index?
-That’s multi-grain bread, vegetables and beans.
+That’s multi-grain bread, vegetables, and beans.
 Those foods can help improve our acne.

 Another study, this one web-based, found that 86.7 percent of the subjects (There were 2528 subjects total) who followed a low-glycemic diet had a reduction of their acne breakouts while following the diet.

-And in yet another study, this one on patients with polycystic ovarian syndrome, it was shown that a low-carbohydrate diet stabilized these patient’s hormones and reduced the number and severity of their acne breakouts.
+And in yet another study, this one on patients with the polycystic ovarian syndrome showed that a low-carbohydrate diet stabilized these patients' hormones and reduced the number and severity of their acne breakouts.

 So, what exactly do these studies tell us?
-If we’re looking to make our complexion even more perfect, eating foods with a lower glycemic index, foods like multi-grain bread, veggies and beans, can help us curb our acne breakouts.
+If we’re looking to make our complexion even more perfect, eating foods with a lower glycemic index, like multi-grain bread, veggies, and beans, can help us curb our acne breakouts.